Here with Me (MercyMe song): Chart performance

 "Here with Me" debuted at No. 40 on the Hot Christian Songs chart for the week of April 3, 2004.
-The song advanced to No. 10 in its sixth chart week, and to No. 5 in its eight chart week, holding that spot for three consecutive weeks.
+The song advanced to No. 10 in its sixth chart week, and to No. 5 in its eighth chart week, holding that spot for three consecutive weeks.
 In its sixteenth chart week, "Here with Me" advanced to its peak of No. 1, holding that spot for eleven consecutive weeks.
 It dropped to No. 2 in its twenty-seventh chart week, holding that spot for two weeks before returning to No. 1 for two more weeks.
 "Here with Me" dropped to No. 3 in its thirty-first chart week, and spent a further eight weeks on the chart before dropping out.
 In all, "Here with Me" spent thirty-nine weeks on the Hot Christian Songs chart, thirteen of them at No. 1.
 On the Adult Contemporary chart, "Here with Me" debuted at No. 24 for the chart week of May 15, 2004.
 "Here with Me" advanced to No. 19 in its sixth chart week, holding that spot for three consecutive weeks.
 In its nineteenth chart week, it advanced to its peak of No. 12, and spent a further seven weeks on the chart before dropping out.
 In all, "Here with Me" spent twenty-six weeks on the Adult Contemporary chart.

 On the Adult Top 40 chart, "Here with Me" debuted at No. 38 for the chart week of August 28, 2004.
-It spent an additional week on the chart before dropping out, after having spent two weeks on the chart.
+It spent an additional week on the chart before dropping out, after spending two weeks on the chart.
 "Here with Me" also peaked at No. 1 on the Billboard Hot Christian AC chart (spending ten weeks at No. 1), the Radio & Records Christian AC chart (spending seven weeks at No. 1), and the Radio & Records Inspo chart (spending five weeks at No. 1), as well as peaking at No. 2 on the Radio & Records Christian CHR chart.
-"Here with Me" ranked at No. 4 on the 2004 year-end Hot Christian Singles and Tracks Titles and Hot Christian Adult Contemporary Titles charts, as well as at No. 19 on the year-end Adult Contemporary Singles and Tracks chart.
-Additionally, it ranked at No. 16 on both the 2000s decade-end Hot Christian Songs and Hot Christian AC charts.
+"Here with Me" ranked No. 4 on the 2004 year-end Hot Christian Singles and Tracks Titles and Hot Christian Adult Contemporary Titles charts, as well as No. 19 on the year-end Adult Contemporary Singles and Tracks chart.
+Additionally, it ranked No. 16 on both the 2000s decade-end Hot Christian Songs and Hot Christian AC charts.